mykelalvis/FT/Traveller/WORKING/Mongoose/Three Blind Mice/See How They Run.md

 ### Stiekliepr Steward/Captain

-A68A2A-B, Age 38, 5 terms, Merchants: Free Trader (3 terms) & Merchants: Corporate (2 terms) Rank 4: 2nd Officer _Characteristics_ : STR 10 (+1), DEX 6 (+0), END 8 (+0), INT 10 (+1), EDU 2 (-2), SOC 10 (+1), PSI 11 (+1)
+A68A2A-B, Age 38, 5 terms, Merchants: Free Trader (3 terms) & Merchants: Corporate (2 terms) Rank 4: 2nd Officer _Characteristics_ : STR 10 (+1), DEX6 (+0), END8 (+0), INT 10 (+1), EDU2 (-2), SOC 10 (+1), PSI 11 (+1)
 _Homeworld_ : Ifsenja Siakr A677532-D Ag Ga Ht Ni Cap (Ziafrplians 0403)

-_Skills_ : **Clairvoyance 2,** Steward 2, Admin 1, Animals (any) 1, Engineer (M-drive) 1, Engineer (power) 1, Gun Combat
-(any) 1, Gunner (screen) 1, Language (Galanglic) 1, Mechanic 1, Pilot (small craft) 1, **Telepathy 1 ,** Broker 0, Drive (any) 0, Electronics (comms) 0, **Mimic 0,** Persuade 0, **Teleportation 0,** Vacc Suit 0 _Equipment_ : Cr50,000, 5 ship shares, Nenjchinzhe'driante, Weapon
+_Skills_ : **Clairvoyance 2,** Steward 2, Admin 1, Animals (any) 1, Engineer (M-drive) 1, Engineer (power) 1, Gun Combat (any) 1, Gunner (screen) 1, Language (Galanglic) 1, Mechanic 1, Pilot (small craft) 1, **Telepathy 1 ,** Broker 0, Drive (any) 0, Electronics (comms) 0, **Mimic 0,** Persuade 0, **Teleportation 0,** Vacc Suit 0 _Equipment_ : Cr50,000, 5 ship shares, Nenjchinzhe'driante, Weapon

 _Background_ : Stiekliepr hasn't seen his homeworld in some two decades having travelled for all of his adult life.
 At home in busy metropoli or quiet rural backwaters, starships or groundside, high society or low, the merchant has a variety of skills picked up along the way and has the best clairvoyant skill amongst the crew of the _Zarvae'_.
 A skilled administrator, Stiekliepr acts as purser and chief steward but is willing to get his hands dirty particularly if a cargo of live animals is the order of the day as he some experience from a livestock freighter in his past.

 In your twenties you were involved in a serious grav vehicle accident which left you physically unharmed save for some bruising, but mentally quite shocked.
-The Tavrchedl' dealt with this promptly with a short period of re- education but a recent close shave in a grav vehicle has brought back the nightmares.
+The Tavrchedl' dealt with this promptly with a short period of re-education but a recent close shave in a grav vehicle has brought back the nightmares.
 You probably ought to report it to the Tavrchedl' but you didn't want to miss out on the opportunity to serve on this mission and so far from the Consulate the usual oversight is absent.

 _Goals for the mission_ :